csokosgeza/multiagent/README.md

-# My First GAIA Benchmark Agent with LangGraph
+# My First Agent with LangGraph for Hugging Face Agent Course

-Welcome to my first attempt at creating an agent for the GAIA (General AI Assistants) benchmark!
-This project is a learning exercise, primarily focused on exploring the capabilities of LangGraph for building complex, tool-using AI agents.
+Welcome to my project for the Hugging Face Agent Course!
+This agent was developed to tackle a selection of Level 1 questions from the GAIA (General AI Assistants) benchmark.
+It's my first significant exploration into building complex, tool-using AI agents using LangGraph.

+The primary goal was to create a functional agent capable of addressing these specific GAIA questions.
+I'm aware that this is a learning project and there's significant room for improvement and further development as I continue to explore the fascinating world of AI agents.

+**Disclaimer:** This is a work in progress and represents my initial efforts in this domain.

 The agent is designed to tackle a subset of GAIA Level 1 questions, leveraging various tools and sub-graphs for specialized tasks.
 While the primary goal was to make it functional, I'm aware there's significant room for improvement and further development.